Music of Finland: Hip-hop

 Finland hip-hop bands emerged during the late 1990s to early 2000s.
 One of the first Finnish Hip Hop records with lyrics in English was recorded at Vernissa (C) Manus / (P) Johanna Kustannus 1991 by Damn The Band.
 Later Finland offered Nuera with MC's Skem (Henry Kaprali) and Dream (Petri Laurila) from Tampere region.
 Nuera's first release was in 1992.
 Same guys, together with DJ K2 were also behind a hip-hop based radio show on YleX.
 The first popular hip-hop band to break the taboo of making rap lyrics in Finnish (rapping in Finnish was not regarded as serious business because the first artists to do this in the early 1990s such as Raptori, Nikke T and Pääkköset were humorous project and were popular mostly among children) was Fintelligens arguably one of the most successful hip hop bands in Finland.
 Let's not forget about Ceebrolistics, their first cassette single Sping was released in 1995 their lyrics has been both in Finnish and English.
 Few other important popular but underground acts were MC Taakibörsta, Notkea Rotta and Paleface just to mention a few from the same era.

 Today rap music is one of the major genres of Finnish pop-music and there are many artists, who have reached wide popularity.
 Still it can be said, that rap-scene is primarily an underground-movement.
 But even independent artists such as ASA with often political and critical lyrics are quite popular.
 ASA's "leijonaa mä metsästän"-album was the third on Finnish albumchart in 2005.
 Finnish rap-artists, such as Paleface with English lyrics have not attained international success.
 An exception to this is /breakbeat-/electro-/ hiphop-band Bomfunk MC's, who with their MC Raymond Ebanks became popular in Central Europe, as they had the most sold European hit single of 2000, "Freestyler" along with trance music act Darude's international hit "Sandstorm".

+In 2023 hip-hop artist Käärijä represented Finland at the Eurovision Song Contest 2023 and placed first in the televote but second in overall.